gretaivan/DateWithAngular/README.md

 - .AddTransient - created and destroyed as soon as the method is finished but not suitable for Http Requests

 #### Extension methods

 is a good practice to keep a startup class as clean as possible.
 The method that is being extended should be preceded with keyword `this` anything else is passed as a standard parameter.

+#### Angular

+- Two way biding syntax `()` means from the template to component and `[]` from component to the template and `[()]` is a two way binding
+- Angular service is injectable and a singleton - once injected to the component and initlised it will stay initialised until disposed e.g. browser is closed.
+Injection is made through a componentconstructor